 Q) Can this be used as benchtop drill press also?

 A) Yes, it can still be used as a drill press to some extent.
 Given the RPM of 1752 and since the spindle speed cannot be adjusted, it is rather fast for a smooth hole to be drilled through; it better works for square holes.
 If you want to buy something that serves as both, it is better to go for a drill press with a mortising attachment where your budget can increase significantly.

 Q) What chisels are supplied and what chisel size it supports?

 A) It is supplied with 1/4 inch, 1/2 inch and 3/8 th inch chisels and it can support up to A th inch chisels.

 This is one fine power tool to have if you are working on mortising projects.
-Though it has its fair share of pros and cons, most of its cons can be “fixed” using appropriate measures known by almost all wood workers.
-Given its performance, pros and specification at this price range, it is a machine which can be really helpful for newbies and professionals alike; also, its ease of usage and some added capabilities offered are some small things that most of other manufacturers are prone to overlook.
+Though it has its fair share of pros and cons, most of its cons can be “fixed” using appropriate measures known by almost all woodworkers.
+Given its performance, pros and specification at this price range, it is a machine that can be really helpful for newbies and professionals alike; also, its ease of usage and some added capabilities offered are some small things that most of the other manufacturers are prone to overlook.